Three hurt in Arcadia crash

 Both Brian and Lani Searles were transported to Blanchard Valley Hospital for treatment, while Butler was transported to ProMedica Fostoria Community Hospital for treatment.

-Brian Searles was cited for failure to yield the right of way at a stop sign, the sheriff’s office reported.
+Brian Searles was cited for failure to yield the right of way at a stop sign.

-Both vehicles were towed from the scene and the Hancock County Engineers Office was called to replace a stop sign.
+Both vehicles were towed and the Hancock County Engineers Office was called to replace a stop sign.

 Assisting on scene were members of the Washington Township Fire Department, Hanco EMS and Reinhart’s Towing.